yaqwsx/KiKit/doc/examples.md

 When you make flex PCBs or you want to save etchant, it make sense to pour copper on all non-functional parts of the panel.
 It will make the PCB rigid.
-You can do so via `copperfill` post-processing operation:
+You can do so via `copperfill` section:

 ```
 # Linux